Hellebores: Beautiful Flowers of Late Winter and Spring

 Lovely Flowers of Late Winter and Spring

-The wide variety of hellebores in plant nurseries is enticing.
+The wide variety of hellebore plants in nurseries is enticing.
 The plants can be grown both indoors and outdoors, depending on the cultivar and the environment.
 It's important to remember that they are poisonous, especially if there are children or pets in the family.
 If precautions are taken, however, a hellebore can be a lovely addition to a garden or home.

-Hellebores: Fact and Folklore from Washington State University Extension
+- Hellebores: Fact and Folklore (a PDF document) from Washington State University Extension

-Caulescent and acaulescent hellebores from Northwest Garden Nursery
+- Caulescent and acaulescent hellebore information from Northwest Garden Nursery

 © 2018 Linda Crampton